-A brand-new review of range of the research published by Evidence Based Acupuncture (USA) concludes that acupuncture relieves menopausal symptoms.
+A brand-new review of range of the research published by Evidence Based Acupuncture (USA) concludes that acupuncture can offer effective support for menopausal symptoms.

 The summary, written by acupuncturists and menopause specialists, Katherine Berry and Natalie Chandra Saunders, found acupuncture effective for hot flushes, depression, anxiety, and insomnia, all of which commonly affect menopausal women.
 The study, published on 29th March 2021, also found evidence that acupuncture can potentially be of benefit in chronic, post-menopausal health conditions, including osteoporosis.